 |Quick Facts: Fundraisers|

-Fundraisers work primarily for nonprofit organizations, including educational institutions, religious organizations, health research foundations, and political campaigns.
-Although most work full time during regular business hours, some may work additional hours to meet deadlines.
+Fundraisers work primarily for nonprofit organizations, including educational institutions, religious organizations, health research foundations, social services organizations, and political campaigns.
+Most work full time.

-Employment of fundraisers is projected to grow 17 percent from 2012 to 2022, faster than the average for all occupations.
-Strong employment growth driven by the continued need to raise money should result in good job opportunities.
+Employment of fundraisers is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of fundraisers with similar occupations.